ZeShmoutt/Blizzard-API-For-Unity/.github/README.md

 # Blizzard API for Unity

-A general-purpose collection of scripts for using the Blizzard API inside Unity.
-In short, an API for an API.
+A library for using the Blizzard API inside Unity.

 The Blizzard API can be used to retrieve informations about most Blizzard games and player profiles (with the proper credentials).
 For more informations, check out https://develop.battle.net/.